 Every year, we celebrate research at the Arboretum by hosting presentations that help staff understand and manage Arboretum natural resources.
-Initiated in 2001 with six student posters and a few staff in the McKay Center basement, this event now fills the new Visitor Center auditorium and serves both professionals and the public through student talks and posters, plus a keynote address by an invited guest.
+Initiated in 2001 with six student posters and a few staff in the McKay Center basement, this event now fills the Visitor Center auditorium and serves both professionals and the public through student talks and posters.

 The 2021 Arboretum Research Symposium will take place virtually on February 18, from 10 a.m. to 11:30 a.m., with talks by Arboretum Research Fellows and Hilldale Fellow.
 The event is free and open to the public.